spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

-According to the [Kubernetes reference documentation](/reference/providers/kubernetes-v2/#resource-management-policies), certain resources are "versioned", meaning that anytime a change is made to an object's manifest and deployed using Spinnaker, it will be redeployed with a new version suffix (`-vNNN`).
-This is critical to supporting immutable deployments, as rolling out new config maps, secrets, or other versioned resources should require any manifests that reference them to be updated as well.
+According to the [Kubernetes reference documentation](/reference/providers/kubernetes-v2/#resource-management-policies), certain resources are "versioned", meaning that anytime a change is made to an object's manifest and deployed using Spinnaker, it is redeployed with a new version suffix (`-vNNN`).
+This is critical to supporting immutable deployments, as rolling out new ConfigMaps, secrets, or other versioned resources should require any manifests that reference them to be updated as well.
 Luckily, Spinnaker makes handling these updates easy as explained [below](#consuming-artifacts-in-manifests).